DOI-USGS/ISIS3/Public-Release-Process.md

     * Ensure you are at the head of the release branch ```git pull upstream <version branch>```

 * Run the bash script in the root of the directory: ``` buildCondaRelease.sh```.
-This script will remove a CMake parameter that is used for jenkins and create a conda build running the conda build command:```conda build recipe/ -c usgs-astrogeology -c conda-forge --no-test```
+This script will remove a CMake parameter that is used for jenkins and create a conda build running the conda build command:```conda build recipe/ -c usgs-astrogeology -c conda-forge```

   * The -c options are to give conda a channel priority.
 Without these, conda will always attempt to download from the default Anaconda channel first.
 (Unlike the environment.yml files, channel priority cannot be defined within the meta.yaml.)

-  * Since we do not have testing set-up through conda, the “--no-test” flag must be set in order to avoid errors.
-(By default, conda looks for a run_test file and will throw an error if it can not be located.)